lucijahajdu/lucia-trattoria/README.md

 ## Wireframes ##

-For UX Design planing of the aplication Figma was used.
+Figma was used for UX Design planning of the application.

 ![Wireframes](media/images/figma.png)